-Days of Disaster: The Douglas Starch Works Explosion, May 22, 1919 and its Aftermath
+Days of Disaster: The Douglas Starch Works Explosion

 The History Center commemorates the 100th anniversary of the Douglas Starch Works Explosion, an event with repercussions for the entirety of Linn County – including the workers at the plant, local residents, business owners, and beyond.
 The exhibit explored the disaster itself as well as the days immediately following.
 It’s a story of tragedy and resilience – and it’s a story of a community coming together at a moment that could have sown division.

 Snapshots by William Baylis, Cedar Rapids, Iowa

 The exhibition “Snapshots by William Baylis” highlights the numerous works of William Baylis in both print and postcard formats.
 Baylis was born on September 12, 1873 in Wheatland, Iowa.
 At the age of 15, Baylis relocated with his family to Cedar Rapids where he developed an interest in photography.
 With a successful career spanning decades, Baylis is credited with shooting close to 25,000 photographs of early Linn County.

 William Baylis, landscape photographer of eastern Iowa, captured Linn County at the turn of the 20th century.
 Bust street scenes of long ago are frozen in time and cinematic landscapes offer up visuals of days long since past.
 Come enjoy these snapshots of Linn County and experience the artistic personality of William Baylis through his true-to-life prints and postcards.

 The Old Ball Game: A History of Baseball in Linn County